Skip to main content

 • Keep emergency reserves separate from long-term investments.

-• Avoid status debt that creates recurring pressure.
+• Avoid status debt that creates recurring monthly pressure.

-Once monthly surplus stabilizes, route it through a documented allocation policy.
-You can use Pakistan Investing 101: Your First 90 Days as the baseline operating model.
+Once your monthly surplus steadies, route it through a documented allocation policy.
+I would use Pakistan Investing 101: Your First 90 Days as the baseline operating model.

 Progress dashboard to track monthly